-The ripple of complaints tore through quickly and in great intensity, with old school fans making known their feelings that Fallout 3 resembled and respected little of what had come before, more FPS than RPG and essentially a standalone title that sought to appeal to newcomers who had never played, or even heard of, the originals.
-Gone too was that West Coast of America setting, with Washington DC’s Capital Wasteland being undoubtably vast and detailed, but also severely lacking in internal consistency and logic – in 200 years since the war, how could these communities still live in squalor without any viable trade or agriculture?
+The ripple of shockwaves tore through with devastating consequences, with old school fans making known their feelings that Fallout 3 resembled and respected little of what had come before, more FPS than RPG and essentially a standalone title that sought to appeal to newcomers who had never played, or even heard of, the originals.
+Gone too was that West Coast of America setting, with Washington DC’s Capital Wasteland undoubtably vast and detailed, but severely lacking in internal consistency and logic – in 200 years since the war, how could these communities still live in squalor without any viable trade or agriculture?
 What, exactly, do they eat?

-Simplified as well were the originals’ ambiguous choices, replaced instead by – thanks to the mechanics behind 3′s Karma system – mainly binary, black or white decisions: save the town of Megaton or blow it up, help the ghouls at Tenpenny Tower or exterminate them all; regardless of what situations you encountered, there was little room for grey.
-And to top it all off, prior to the extension of the vanilla game through DLC, and for all the choices and multiple endings promised throughout one’s several hundred hour experience with Fallout 3, the game only had the one solitary and terribly anticlimactic conclusion: that of the Lone Wanderer joining the Brotherhood of Steel and sacrificing themselves to stop the Enclave, a caricatured battle of ‘Good Guys vs Bad Guys’ proportions which wouldn’t look out of place from a Disney script.
+Simplified as well were the originals’ ambiguous choices, replaced instead by – thanks to the mechanics behind 3’s Karma system – mainly binary, black or white decisions: save the town of Megaton or blow it up, help the ghouls at Tenpenny Tower or exterminate them all; regardless of what situations you encountered, there was little room for shades of grey.
+And to top it all off, prior to the extension of the vanilla game through DLC, and for all the choices and multiple endings promised throughout one’s several hundred hour experience with Fallout 3, players were reward with just the one solitary and terribly anticlimactic conclusion: that of the Lone Wanderer joining the Brotherhood of Steel and sacrificing themselves to stop the Enclave, a caricatured battle of ‘Goodies vs Baddies’ proportions which wouldn’t look out of place from a Disney script.
 The cancellation of Van Buren was even harder to swallow in these circumstances.

 *Let’s Go Sunning*

 Yet it wasn’t all doom and gloom.
 For the uninitiated who didn’t have that same level of expectation, Fallout 3 was mindblowing.
-The game provided immense satisfaction in exploration and imagination through the ‘environmental storytelling’ that Bethesda does so well (and which original Fallout creator Tim Cain himself has stated he loved) – sculpting habitats that genuinely felt lived in thanks to meticulous level decoration, a host of voice messages, notes and mysteries to be uncovered, and unpredictable random encounters peppering the wastes and enriching one’s journey.
+The game provided immense satisfaction in exploration and imagination through the ‘environmental storytelling’ that Bethesda does so well (and which original Fallout creator Tim Cain himself has stated he loved) – sculpting habitats that genuinely felt lived in thanks to meticulous level decoration, a host of voice messages from before and after the bombs dropped, and unpredictable random encounters peppering the wastes to provide character to the world that enriched the journey.

-And once the learning curve of getting to grips with the game’s almost-OCD-inducing amount of seemingly random objects, options and menus had been conquered – you’ll be needing those firehose nozzles and toy cars later – who could forget the adventures we went on; a solitary existence changing forever once we’d befriended Dogmeat, the homage to Fallout 1′s canine companion, and that ever loyal and trustworthy (and always, always angry) Charon the ghoul.
-Sure, they didn’t talk much, but in a way they didn’t need to as we created our own narratives and role play adventures in our minds and ever-increasing save file sizes, all the while accompanied by a heartwarming 50′s soundtrack completely at odds with the ruins of DC which nevertheless fit perfectly, introducing a whole generation to the magic and positivity of The Ink Spots and Ella Fitzgerald.
+And once the learning curve of getting to grips with the game’s almost-OCD-inducing amount of seemingly random objects, options and inventory menus had been conquered – you’ll be needing those firehose nozzles and toy cars later – it’s difficult to forget the adventures to be had; a solitary existence changing forever once we’d befriended Dogmeat, the homage to Fallout 1’s canine companion, and that ever loyal and trustworthy (and always, always angry) Charon the ghoul.
+Sure, they didn’t talk much, but in a way they didn’t need to as we created our own narratives and role play adventures in our minds and ever-increasing save file sizes, all the while accompanied by a heartwarming 50’s soundtrack completely at odds with the ruins of DC which nevertheless fit perfectly, introducing a whole new generation to the magic of The Ink Spots and Ella Fitzgerald.

 *I’m Tickled Pink*

 But what about those who hated Bethesda’s vision of the title and vowed to boycott the series from then on?
-Almost out of nowhere arrived an unexpected silver lining following Fallout 3′s success; once the hype had died down and while Bethesda was at work with their next game – you may have heard of Skyrim - a follow-up title was announced for release in 2010: Fallout New Vegas.
+Almost out of nowhere arrived an unexpected silver lining following Fallout 3’s success; once the hype had died down and while Bethesda was at work with their next game, Skyrim, a follow-up title was announced for release in 2010: Fallout New Vegas.
 The even bigger surprise was that it would be outsourced for development by, almost poetically, Obsidian Studios, the new home of many ex-Black Isle staff members and, notably, JE Sawyer and Chris Avellone, the two former leads of that long mourned-for and seemingly dead and buried Van Buren project.

-For the first time in years for the Fallout faithful, there was something to be genuinely excited by as Obsidian announced that it would use Bethesda’s Fallout game engine and incorporate into it many of ‘their’ planned ideas, characters, and factions from the original design documents…and all of it set back on the West Coast, the return of pieces of Mark Morgan’s atmospheric score AND with ending slides commemorating your adventures, to boot.
-On paper it sounded like the Fallout title that would appeal to everyone, both new fans brought in after Fallout 3 and the old and long-suffering ones alike who would finally get to see fully-realised versions of the legendary Burned Man, the Van Graffs and Arcade Gannon as they decided the fate of Hoover Dam.
-It was almost too good to be true…and in some ways, it was.
+For the first time in years for the Fallout faithful, there was something to be genuinely excited by as Obsidian announced that it would use Bethesda’s Fallout game engine and incorporate into it many of ‘their’ planned ideas, characters, and factions from the Van Buren design documents…and all of it set back on the West Coast, the return of pieces of Mark Morgan’s atmospheric score and with ending slides commemorating your adventures, to boot.
+On paper it sounded like the Fallout title that would appeal to everyone, both the new fans brought in after Fallout 3 along with the old and long-suffering ones alike who would finally get to see fully-realised versions of the legendary Burned Man, the Van Graffs and Arcade Gannon as they decided the fate of Hoover Dam.
+It was almost too good to be true.
+And in some ways, it was.

 *Big Iron on His Hip*

-Companions were also much improved, with each of them, whether it was a straight-talking alcoholic lass with a skill in downing shots and handling shotguns, a cybernetic dog with a need for a replacement brain, or lovable Enclave eyebot with a heart of gold, coming with their own backstories, motivations, and personalities.
+Companions were also much improved, with each of them, whether it was a straight-talking alcoholic lass with a skill in downing shots and handling shotguns, a cybernetic dog with early onset Alzheimer’s, or a lovable Enclave eyebot with a heart of gold, coming with their own backstories, motivations, and personalities.
 Sorry Charon, Jericho, and Butch, but a handful of lines of dialogue paled in comparison next to Cass, Arcade, Boone and ED-E. Tunnel Snakes, by comparison, no longer ruled!

 *Heartache By The Numbers*

-The critical reception for New Vegas may have peaked at a contentious 84 on Metacritic, just one point below a milestone score that would have resulted in bonuses for Obsidian from Bethesda outside of an initial one-off payment – a revelation that hurts even more given the layoffs at the company after the game’s release – but its enduring legacy and classic RPG sensibilities are perhaps best assessed by what came directly after it.
-Looking back to when Skyrim took over our lives for a while with its huge and beautiful world that was so pleasant and easy to escape into, compared to the richness of the experience and lore of New Vegas it was also extremely shallow – honestly, did anyone really care about the Stormcloaks or Imperials come the end of that sidequest?
-Or even of the main quest, for that matter?
+The critical reception for New Vegas may have peaked at a contentious 84 on Metacritic, just one point below a milestone score that would have resulted in bonuses for Obsidian outside of an initial one-off payment – a revelation that hurt even more given the layoffs at the company after the game’s release – but its enduring legacy and classic RPG sensibilities are perhaps best assessed by what came directly after it.
+Looking back to when Skyrim took over our lives for a while with its huge and beautiful world that was so pleasant and easy to escape into, next to the richness of the lore and verisimilitude of New Vegas it was also extremely shallow – honestly, did anyone really care about the Stormcloaks or Imperials come the end of that sidequest?
+Or even the main quest, for that matter?

-Arguably the two games shouldn’t be compared, but when placing the aims and style of Skyrim directly next to the quality of, particularly, FNV’s DLC add-ons, where fans were treated to some of the best writing and characters, hands down, in the entire Fallout universe, to me at least it brings about some doubt as to whether Fallout 4, likely to be developed again by Bethesda, will be as rewarding in terms of writing strength and creating a thought-out, complex and consistent post-apocalyptic world.
+The two games are difficult to compare, but when placing the aims and style of Skyrim directly next to the quality of, particularly, FNV’s DLC add-ons, where fans were treated to some of the best writing and characters, hands down, in the entire Fallout universe, personally it brings about some doubt as to whether Fallout 4, likely to be developed again by Bethesda, will be as rewarding in terms of writing strength and creating a thought-out, complex and consistent post-apocalyptic world.
 In fact, whether any title anywhere comes close to surpassing the staggering, record-breaking 65,000 lines of dialogue featured in New Vegas remains to be seen.